How To Stop My Cat From Biting My Ankles

 See files for Cats

 Do you wonder why cats bite your ankles?
-In this AnimalWised article we will tell you why this happens and ultimately how to stop your cat from biting your ankles.
+In this AnimalWised article, we will tell you why this happens and ultimately how to stop your cat from biting your ankles.

 Imagen: YouTube @Bad Cat Chris

-Factors that influence this behaviour
+Factors that influence ankle biting in cats

 Other causes that provoke our cats to bite our legs